In a world where hindsight is undervalued, foresight is overestimated, and near-term reactions seem to be winning the day, long-sightedness is rare.

 - What will matter about this in the long-term?

-Engaging long-sightedness places us at a remove, a place from which to look at the dynamic in its entirety (past, present and future), a place in which we can see connections and systems and momentum and not be overwhelmed by complexity.
+Engaging long-sightedness places us at a remove, a place from which to look at the dynamic in its entirety (past, present and future), a place where we can see connections and systems and momentum and not be overwhelmed by complexity.

 Even more, we can connect most deeply to the mission we say we love, the one that drives us and should drive our decisions.